-The knobs get hot when I use the oven or grill.
-Can I avoid
+The knobs get hot when I use the oven .
+Can I avoid this?

-Yes, this is caused by heat rising from the oven or the grill, and heating them up.
+Yes, this is caused by heat rising from the oven and heating them up.
 Do not leave the oven door open.
-Make sure that the grill pan is pushed right back to the 'back stop' when grilling.
+Do not leave the oven door open.